Linda Andersson Burnett

 MSc in English literature and B.A Honours in history, also from the University of Edinburgh.

-Between 2020-2024, I am conducting the research project Collecting Humanity: Prehistory, Race and Instructions for ‘Scientific’ Travel, 1750-1850 (funded by the Swedish Research Council).
+Between 2020-2025, I am also conducting the research project Collecting Humanity: Prehistory, Race and Instructions for ‘Scientific’ Travel, 1750-1850.
 The project studies the emergence of the concept of 'race' from a Swedish-British history of instructed scientific travel, collection and museum display of peoples deemed prehistoric.
 I am carrying out this project with Associate Professor Bruce Buchan at Griffith University.
 You can read more about the project here.

 I have recently finished the project The Borders of Humanity: Linnaean Natural Historians and the Colonial Legacies of the Enlightenment.
 It was funded by Riksbankens Jubileumsfond (2016-2019).
 The project analysed the intellectual amalgamation of Linnaean natural history and the Scottish stadial theory of historical progress and how this intellectual framework was communicated to students of medicine and natural history at the University of Edinburgh in the eighteenth century.
-It studied how these students, who travelled and worked extensively throughout Britain’s empire in the decades that followed, reflected on human diversity in colonial contexts and how they constructed humanity as a domain with variable boundaries.
-You can read some of this research in a special issue of The History of the Human Sciences (2019, vol 32 issue 4): https://journals.sagepub.com/toc/hhsa/32/4
+It studied how these students, who travelled and worked extensively throughout Britain’s empire, reflected on human diversity in colonial contexts and how they constructed humanity as a domain with variable boundaries.
+You can read some of this research in a special issue of The History of the Human Sciences (2019, vol 32 issue 4): https://journals.sagepub.com/toc/hhsa/32/4 and in a forthcoming monograph.

 You can find other publications and read more about my research at my Academia.edu page: https://uppsala.academia.edu/LindaAnderssonBurnett